ApryseSDK/pdftron-react-native/README.md

 action | string | the action that occurred (add, delete, modify) annotations | array | array of annotation data in the format `{id: string, pageNumber: number}`

+##### annotationPermissionCheckEnabled
+bool, optional, default to false

+If true, annotation's flags will be taken into account when it is selected, for example, a locked annotation can not be resized or moved.

 Example:

 ```js